Tenant Application Services

 Please ensure the application form is completed in full, so this does not delay the application process, with our Tenant Reference Checks.
 BNR Property Services cannot be held responsible for any incomplete forms received.
 Please ensure Application Forms are answered correctly to the best of your knowledge.

-Once you have passed the tenant reference checks made, a date will be agreed with you to sign the Assured Shorthold Tenancy Agreement, collect the keys and pay.
-Any amendments to this date would need to be agreed with the Landlord.
-This could incur an additional administration charge and the property would be re-advertised.
+Provided satisfactory references have been obtained, a date will be agreed with you to sign the Assured Shorthold Tenancy Agreement, collect the keys and pay.

 The balance of any money due is to be paid upon signing the Assured Shorthold Tenancy Agreement and before the keys are signed for.
-Funds must be cleared and paid by either debit card, cash or bankers draft.
-If payment by card is used a 3.3% charge will be made.
+Funds must be cleared and paid by Bank Transfer.

 It is common for landlords to take a dilapidation deposit from a tenant at the start of the tenancy.
 The deposit acts as a safeguard should the tenant cause any damage to the property.